-The Serapeum was on the top of a hill.
-According to certain authors it contained only a part of the works of the Great Library after its fire occurred centuries before.
-There were then two libraries and the Great Library was in fact on the other side of the Rhakotis quarter, more or less in front of the Island of Pharus.
+In the film, the Serapeum is on top of a hill.
+According to certain authors, it contained only part of the Great Library's works after its fire 500 years earlier.
+There were two libraries, and the Great Library was on the other side of the Rhakotis quarter, in front of the Island of Pharus.

-Although the film shows Synesius abandoning hypatia and attacking her theories when she refuses to convert to Christianity, in reality it was Hypatia who broke off all contact with Synesius.
+Although the film shows Synesius abandoning Hypatia and attacking her theories when she refuses to convert to Christianity, in reality it was Hypatia who broke off all contact with Synesius.
 No record exists of his ever having tried to convert her and his letters to her even after she refused to respond are full of glowing praise for her, begging for a reply.
 His last surviving letter was written to her.

 A major plot line is the Christians' destruction of the Great Library Library.
 According to historical accounts, Alexandria's vast stores of scrolls and knowledge were destroyed almost 500 years before the events of the movie.
 Contemporary accounts of the Decree of Theodosius attribute the loss to the Cesarean destruction in 48 BCE.